dinuxbg/gnupru/README.md

 ## Introduction
 This is an unofficial GCC/Binutils port for the PRU I/O CPU core that is present in TI Sitara AM33xx SoCs.
 Older PRU core versions are not supported.

-The release is ready for cautious usage.
 A simulator is used to execute the GCC C regression test suite.
 Results for this release are:

-	# of expected passes		97496
+	# of expected passes		98346
-	# of unexpected failures	213
+	# of unexpected failures	219
 	# of unexpected successes	3
-	# of expected failures		360
+	# of expected failures		362
 	# of unresolved testcases	6
-	# of unsupported tests		3023
+	# of unsupported tests		3037

 Results from the GCC ABI test suite: